 It is possible to brew coffee that’s lower in acid.
 The first thing you need to keep in mind is the bean.
 Once you have found a low acid coffee bean through the tips above, you can further reduce the acid in your final cup through the brew process tips below:

 Cold brewing your coffee can be a very effective way to reduce the acidity in your coffee.
-A cold brew has up to 60% less acidic value than hot brewing the same beans!
+A cold brew coffee has up to 60% less acidic value than hot brewing the same beans!

 Brew with Eggshells